lordsharks/academic/content/workshop/ggplot2.md

 +++

-A basic introduction to working with **ggplot2** package in R for making graphics.
-The first half of the workshop focuses on learning the syntax and terminology used in **ggplot2** while making simple, exploratory plots.
-In the second half of the workshop we talk about controlling the overall look of a graphic for a "publication-ready" plot.
+This two-hour workshop focuses on introducing students to the **ggplot2** package in R for making graphics.

+The first half of the workshop focuses on learning the syntax and terminology used in ggplot2 while making a series of simple, exploratory plots with a built in dataset.
+The goal of this section is to expose students to many different kinds of graphs as well as cover some of the common pitfalls folks run into when first using **ggplot2**.

-You can access the CSV files used in the second half of the workshop [here](/files/ggplot2/egg length and width by species.csv) and [here](/files/ggplot2/all vs control results.csv).
+In the second half of the workshop we focus on controlling the overall appearance of a graphic when making “publication-ready” plots.
+We'll go through the code to create two fairly complicated graphics, building each one layer by layer so students can see how the plot changes with each addition.
+Students will also see some data manipulation to *reshape* a dataset prior to plotting, which is often necessary when plotting data with **ggplot2**.

+I provide an R script that we'll run code from during the workshop as well as a PDF document.
+The PDF is a written version of the workshop, including code and output, to be used as a reference.